m0ar/lollipop/README.md

     [6,8,10]

 #### Disclaimer
-As for now the REPL is in a beta-phase and syntax-errors and unsuccessfully loaded programs can cause it to crash easily.
-If this happens, simply restart by writing
+As for now the REPL is in a beta-phase and syntax-errors and unsuccessfully loaded programs can cause it to crash.
+In this case, restart it using the same command again:

     runghc -iAST/:grammar/ Repl.hs

 In rare cases the REPL gets stuck in an endless evaluation loop.
-This can happen when trying to run functions that cannot be found in the variable-value-environment, i.e when you're calling a function that doesn't exist.
-If the REPL gets stuck in a loop, try killing the process using ctrl+c, or by killing the ghc-process.
+If the REPL does this, try killing the process using ctrl+c, or by killing the ghc-process.